desultory/ugrd/readme.md

 `consle.{name}.local` specifies whether or not the `-L` flag should be passed to agetty.

+#### base.btrfs

+Importing this module will run `btrfs device scan` and pull btrfs modules.
+No config is required.

+#### base.zfs

+Importing this module imports zfs userspace utils and the zfs kernel modules.
+The `root_mount.source.label` must be set for this to function.

+This module masks the `urgd.base.base.mount_root` function from `init_mount`.

 #### crypto.gpg

 This module is required to perform GPG decryption within the initramfs.
 It depends on the `ugrd.base.console` module for agetty, which is required for input.